dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

   * Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment repectively.
 Not recommeneded long term solution as this can cause instability.
 * AMD kernel patches aren't working\(AMD Users only\):
   * Either outdated or missing kernel patches
-* PollAppleHotKeys driver is incompatible:
+* Incompatible keyboard driver:
+  * Disable `PollAppleHotKeys` and enable `KeySupport`, then remove AppleUsbKbDxe from your config.plist -&gt; UEFI -&gt; Drivers
+  * If the above doesn't work, reverse: disable `KeySupport`, then add AppleUsbKbDxe to your config.plist -&gt; UEFI -&gt; Drivers

+  ## Can't select anything in the picker

+* Incompatible keyboard driver:
-* Disable `PollAppleHotKeys` and `KeySupport`, then remove UsbKbDxe from your config.plist -&gt; UEFI -&gt; Drivers
+   * Disable `PollAppleHotKeys` and enable `KeySupport`, then remove AppleUsbKbDxe from your config.plist -&gt; UEFI -&gt; Drivers
+   * If the above doesn't work, reverse: disable `KeySupport`, then add AppleUsbKbDxe to your config.plist -&gt; UEFI -&gt; Drivers

 ## Stuck on or near `[PCI Configuration Begin]`